 We seek to understand the factors that determine how many species live in a particular location and how that diversity, in turn, influences key biogeochemical processes.
 Research in the Bracken Lab has examined how nutrients, consumers, and physical stress interact to determine the richness, evenness, biomass, and community composition of seaweeds on rocky shores (Bracken & Nielsen 2004, Altieri et al. 2009, Bracken et al. 2011, Williams et al. 2013).
-These changes in richness, biomass, and evenness can have major effects on local-scale nutrient uptake and photosynthesis in seaweed assemblages (Bracken & Stachowicz 2006, Bracken et al. 2008, Altieri et al. 2009, Bracken et al. 2011, Bracken & Williams 2013).
+These changes in richness, biomass, and evenness can have major effects on local-scale nutrient uptake and photosynthesis in seaweed assemblages (Bracken & Stachowicz 2006, Bracken et al. 2008, Altieri et al. 2009, Bracken et al. 2011, Bracken & Williams 2013), and even weak and inconsistent local-scale effects of seaweed diversity on productivity can scale up to strong and consistent effects at regional and coastline scales (Bracken et al. 2017).
 We have found that realistic changes in diversity, such as those associated with certain species’ susceptibility to disturbance, can have much different effects on nutrient uptake than random changes (Bracken et al. 2008) and that for realistic (as opposed to random) assemblages of species, a gradient in species richness is required to maximize multiple functions (e.g., nutrient uptake and photosynthesis; Bracken & Williams 2013).
 Collectively, these results highlight the need to appreciate the causes of diversity change in natural ecosystems.
 Furthermore, realistic losses of rare sessile species – particularly seaweeds – from the base of an intertidal food web disproportionately impact the diversity and abundance of consumers at higher trophic levels (Bracken & Low 2012).

 Matt Bracken and Carol Thornber